ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 https://support.cloudbees.com/hc/en-us/articles/234710368-GitHub-User-Scopes-and-Organization-Permission

+Select **repo** and **admin:repo_hook** for the token scope.
-Note it down somewhere as it will not be available again.
+Note the toekn down somewhere as it will not be available again.
 This is required in the setup below.

 ### Setup workspace config